fiza-khatoon/Map_Reduce_Filter/README.md

 - [.reduce](#reduce)---return single values.

-- [.filter](#filter)---Filters out elements and store in a new array wothout dosturbing original one. returns array.
+- [.filter](#filter)---Filters out elements and store in a new array without disturbing original one. returns array.